zekemanalo/portfolio/README.md

   - Performed troubleshooting, diagnosis and repair of software for an average of 900 clients per month
   - Assessed client needs in order to provide relevant service solutions or ownership opportunities
   - Ticket management
-  - Maintained detailed documentation for system troubleshoot and configurations​
+  - Maintained detailed ticket documentation for system troubleshoot and configurations​
   - Password reset, unlock and account creation using Active Directory
   - RSA and Microsoft Authenticator account creation and configuration
   - Windows 10/11 OS & Mac OS support